OA and National Budget Processes

 Where r = 0.04 and n = 25:

 Step 4: Calculate net present value of costs.
-Capital costs of $15 million occur in years 1-3 (assume $5 million per year).
+Capital costs of $15 million occur in years 0-2, with $5 million payable at the beginning of each year: year 0, year 1, year 2.
 Annual management costs of $3 million continue for 25 years.

 $$\text{NPV of capital costs} = 5 \times (1 + \frac{1}{1.04} + \frac{1}{1.04^2}) = 5 \times 2.886 = 14.43 \text{ million}$$